 - Casein

-- soy protein
+- Soy protein

 - Pea protein

-- rice protein
+- Rice protein

 Protein bars:

-Benefits of protein in the gym
+Benefits of Protein in the Gym

 Many people wonder what protein is for in the gym.
 Protein is essential for those who exercise regularly, as it offers numerous benefits:

 - Muscle building and repair: Protein is crucial for the synthesis of new muscle fibers and the repair of existing ones.
-During exercise, especially resistance and strength training, micro-tears occur in muscle fibers that need to be repaired to increase muscle mass and strength.
+During exercise, especially in resistance and strength training, micro-tears occur in muscle fibers that need to be repaired to increase muscle mass and strength.

 From the NDL Pro-Health team we will provide you with tips to maintain a healthy lifestyle.
 Sharing knowledge and product recommendations to offer optimal solutions for your daily routine, for your workouts and subsequent recovery, all with the goal of helping you achieve physical and mental wellness.